Unauthorized Access Disclosure: Breach Reporting, Prevention Best Practices

 Today’s threats often target endpoints directly.
 Implement the necessary safeguards to secure workstations, servers, and cloud-based systems.
 Basic measures include deploying antivirus software across endpoints.

 For healthcare institutions and their business associates, unauthorized access disclosure and robust authentication measures are a must to protect patient data, focusing on both digital security and patient health records safety.
 Displaying commitment to these best practices ensures that patient privacy remains a top priority.
-You can find more information on these topics on the appropriate gov website.
+You can find more information on these topics on their respective websites.

 Kent CaƱas